By using the Buy an NHS PPC service means you agree to the following terms and conditions.

 Legal identity

-The NHS Business Services Authority (NHSBSA) is a Special Health Authority.
+The NHS Business Services Authority (NHSBSA).
+We are an Arm's Length Body of the Department of Health and Social Care (DHSC).
 Our head office is:

 Stella House